CS-5302/CS-5302-Project-Group-15/README.md

 ## User Instructions

 You can access SymptoCare by running the SMTS_deploy.ipynb notebook.
 We'll also be sharing a comprehensive video guide for navigating around our health assistant.

+To access the API keys and other project deliverables, you can visit this [Google Drive link](https://drive.google.com/drive/folders/1pFgekU6hQQG2GhDhlIHJMoj-ke3UdU_1).
 Here's what the final UI should look like:

 ![alt text](sample_response.png)